Realizing Redmond’s Long-Term Vision

 Diversity, Equity, and Inclusion (DEI) envisions a Redmond where all have access to city services, can influence city decision-making, and feel a sense of belonging.
 The initiative will seek to provide excellent service, encourage cross-cultural interactions, and strengthen relationships with diverse communities.
 The strategies of the DEI initiative include:

-• Develop a two-year workplan that focuses on community programming, organizational policies, practices, and incorporates the Respect.
+- Develop a two-year workplan that focuses on community programming, organizational policies, practices, and incorporates the Respect.
 Equity.
 Diversity.
 Inclusion (R.E.D.I.) strategic initiative, and

 - Align DEI best practices to meet the growing needs of our communities, and

 Redmond will continue its commitment to Environmental Sustainability through a healthy and sustainable environment for all generations.
 Consistent with Council’s climate emergency declaration and the City’s Environmental Sustainability Action Plan, this initiative focuses on achieving carbon neutrality for city operations by 2030 and citywide by 2050 as well as enhancing the health and resilience of Redmond’s natural resources.
 Some of the strategies the City will utilize, include:

 - Reduce Redmond’s greenhouse gas emissions and waste generation, and

 - Protect and enhance Redmond’s natural resources.

 Redmond seeks to provide and promote a variety of Housing Choices to enhance community livability.
 The City is committed to increase the overall supply and diversity of housing while at the same time meeting King County growth targets and affordability goals.
 The strategies the City will focus on, include:

 - Increase overall supply of housing and provide access to more affordable homes, and

 - Diversify housing stock to provide housing for a variety of income levels as well as support housing needs and supportive services for those experiencing homelessness.

 Infrastructure supports a connected and multi-modal environment that invests in long-term infrastructure that is smart and green.
 The initiative affirms Redmond’s commitment to preservation and replacement, economic and community vitality, and technology systems that align with city business.
 Infrastructure strategies include:

 - Develop and implement a six-year CIP with proactive project prioritization and alignment of delivery commitments with funding and resource capacity, and

 - Provide excellent stewardship of existing city infrastructure ensuring assets are well maintained and reliable, and